dimi-fn/Various-Data-Science-Scripts/BI_Business_Intelligence/README.md

 * Create a new field with **calculated columns** to establish a relationship between tables when no unique fields exist
     * combine data using *"new column"*, use *DAX* (Data Analysis Expressions) language to apply a desired function, e.g. newColumn = data[column1] & ", " & data[column2] will give a combination of the respective data, seperated by commas
+    * the column which contains the combined data can then be used as a unique key to establish a relationship between the two tables

-* Create a measure to perform calculations on your data
+* Create **measures** to perform calculations on data
+    * basically, they are similar to *calculated columns*, but here you apply functions and expressions to introduce new columns based on those <i>calculations</i>
+    * Modeling > New Measure (Measure = "")

 * Use a calculated table to create a relationship between two tables

 <b>